victor-antoniassi/postgres-to-databricks-cdc/README.md

 ## ⏱️ Scheduling & Triggers

-The current Databricks Job definition is configured with **Manual Triggers** by default.
+The current Databricks Lakeflow Job definition is configured with **Manual Triggers** by default.

 *   **Why?** Designed for **On-Demand Demonstration**.
 This allows reviewers to trigger execution immediately and verify results without waiting for scheduled windows or consuming idle compute resources in the demo environment.
 *   **Production Recommendation:**